Dive Deeper in Discipleship

 In previous years, we have had an entire team of alumni return and serve as volunteers to help us in areas such as: kitchen prep, admin, dorm monitors, hospitality, tech, etc. This year, we decided to use the D1.5 students as our volunteer base—to provide practical ministry training and opportunities to serve which gives hands and feet to the instruction.

 We hope so!
-We are relaunching the D1.5 program in 2023, and depending on the interest and its effectiveness, we hope to continue offering the program in the future … but there is no guarantee, so if you are interested, we encourage you to consider joining us in this next training season.
+We are relaunching the D1.5 program in 2023, and decided to do it again in 2024!
+Depending on the interest and its effectiveness, we hope to continue offering the program in the future … but there is no guarantee, so if you are interested, we encourage you to consider joining us in this next training season.